samueljmcameron/lammps_SAM_ANALYSIS/doc/src/compute_threebody.rst

 Output info
 """""""""""

-This compute outputs a global array with the number of rows = :math:`(N_p-2n_s)(N_p-2n_s+1)N_a/2`, where :math:`N_p` = *Nposbins*, :math:`n_s` = *nskip* (which is zero if not specified) and :math:`N_a` = *Nanglebins*.
+Compute style *threebody* outputs a global array with the number of rows = :math:`(N_p-2n_s)(N_p-2n_s+1)N_a/2`, where :math:`N_p` = *Nposbins*, :math:`n_s` = *nskip* (which is zero if not specified) and :math:`N_a` = *Nanglebins*.
 The reason for this strange number is